aosborne13/malaria-popgen-toolkit/README.md

 ```--vcf``` — a multi-sample VCF (which is internally converted into numeric genotypes)

-Metadata must include a sample column that matches VCF/matrix sample names and grouping columns (same as described above).
+Metadata should be formatted as described above.

 Example - running this tool using a binary matrix:
 ```